AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

-IBL, or **image based lighting**, is a collection of techniques to light objects,
+IBL, or **image based lighting**, is a collection of techniques to light objects, not by direct analytical lights as in the [previous](https://learnopengl.com/PBR/Lighting) notes, but by treating the surrounding environment as one big light source.
+This is generally accomplished by manipulating a cubemap environment map (taken from the real world or generated from a 3D scene) such that we can directly use it in our lighting equations: treating each cubemap texel as a light emitter.
+This way we can effectively capture an environment's global lighting and general feel, giving objects a better sense of *belonging* in their environment.

+As image based lighting algorithms capture the lighting of some (global) environment, its input is considered a more precise form of ambient lighting, even a crude approximation of global illumination.
+This makes IBL interesting for PBR as objects look significantly more